Winston-Salem Spousal Support Lawyer

 If the spouse who committed adultery is the supporting spouse and the other spouse does not forgive that behavior, the court is going to award alimony.
 If the dependent spouse cheats and the supporting spouse does not forgive them, then the court is usually not going to award any alimony at all.
 However, if both spouses cheat on each other, it is up to the court.

 For more information on alimony and PSS in North Carolina, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling us today.
+Get the information and legal answers you are seeking by calling 336-992-3600 today.
+You can also reach the firm using the online contact form.